 By default we use

-Do not rely on the specific versions we have as this can change at any time and could break your build.
+Do not rely on the specific versions as they can change at any time and could break your build.

 You can change the version you want to use by running